tektoncd/community/teps/0086-changing-the-way-result-parameters-are-stored.md

   - The controller would wait for the sidecar to exit and then read the logs based on a particular query and append info to the TaskRun
   - Potential to use a CloudEvent object to wrap result object

+Cons:
+- No guarantees on when logs will be available (would have to wait for this before considering a TaskRun complete)
+- No guarantee you'll be able to access a log before it disappears (e.g. logs will not be available via the k8s API once a pod is deleted)

 ## Infrastructure Needed (optional)